mjbroekman/BattleTech/Guides/Career_Scoring.md

 * AS7-D
 * KGC-0000

-## Additional Chassis that may contribute to Mech Chassis Score up to a certain point.
+## Additional Chassis that contribute to Mech Chassis Score
+The following chassis will contribute to Mech Chassis Score, but not the 'Completion' categories and will not push the Mech Chassis Score over the target indicated in-game.
 * BSC - Flashpoint reward Big Steel Claw
-* GRF-4N - Flashpoint reward - Star League Griffin
+* GRF-2N/4N - Flashpoint reward - Star League Griffin
 * BL-6b-KNT - Star League Black Knight
 * HGN-732b - Star League Highlander
 * AS7-D-HT - Star League Atlas